 Required scope: boards:read

-Querying items will return metadata about one or a collection of items.
+Querying items will return metadata about one or a collection of specific items.
 This method accepts various arguments and returns an array.

 query {